Android-for-Python/Android-for-Python-Users/README.md

 Python-for-Android is a truly amazing achievement, but there are some details to understand.
 The alternative is Java and the Android api, which has been shown to induce insanity in laboratory mice.

 Lastly this document is my understanding as of the date above.
-I am not a developer in any of the Kivy sub projects (except for one PR in p4a).
+I am not a developer in any of the Kivy sub projects (except for a few PRs).
+I have created a suite of [Android orientated examples](https://github.com/Android-for-Python/INDEX-of-Examples).

 The document is guaranteed to be incomplete is some way, and may possibly be wrong in another way.
 But reading it will hopefully provide you with come context with which to read the official documentation and to experiment.
 Those two steps are the key to insight and understanding, which in turn is key to making your idea real.

 # What is Different about Android?